basho-labs/spark-bdp-stockticker-demo/README.md

   * [Maintainers](#maintainers)

 ## Overview
 This began as an internship at Basho.
-Read more about this project in this blog post. // ADD POST LINK
+Read more about this project in [this blog post](http://basho.com/posts/technical/algorithms-and-stock-tickers-with-apache-spark-my-summer-internship-with-basho).

 The goal of this project was to create an automated trading signal generator use case for the Basho Data Platform.
 The signal generator would be run using a cluster of AWS EC2 machines that would boot up each night after the markets closed.
 After the cluster boots up, the Riak KV database is updated with the previous day's market data.